ardatan/graphql-tools/docs/source/schema-directives.md

 To appreciate the range of possibilities enabled by `SchemaDirectiveVisitor`, let's examine a variety of practical examples.

-> Note that these examples are written in JavaScript rather than TypeScript, though either language should work.

 ### Uppercasing strings

-Suppose you want to ensure a string-valued field is converted to uppercase:
+Suppose you want to ensure a string-valued field is converted to uppercase.
+Though this use case is simple, it's a good example of a directive implementation that works by wrapping a field's `resolve` function:

 ```js
 import { defaultFieldResolver } from "graphql";